FreeCAD/FreeCAD/src/Mod/Fem/coding_conventions.md

 - On from imports firs the one dot, than two dot and so on imports
 - Only one import per line
 - Even for from mymodule import mymethod should only be one method
-- These above highly reduces merge conflicts
+- The above paragraphs highly reduces merge conflicts
 - Star import should not be used at all (from mymodule import *)
-- the import of FreeCADGui should be guarded by a 'if FreeCAD.GuiUp:'

 ### Naming policy
 - snake_case_names